El-hacen21/encryptoNFT/README.md

 Summarizing, the graphical interface [Mint.tsx](/src/components/Mint/Mint.tsx) allows a user to upload a file (image, video, document, etc.) to be saved as secret content over which only they have control.
 To achieve this, the following processes are automatically performed after the file has been uploaded:

   - Generation of a symmetric key (`fileKey`), encryption of `file` under `fileKey`, producing a ciphertext `ciphFile`.
-  - Then, upload of `ciphFile` on IPFS, concatenated with an encryption of the `fileKey` (`encryptedFileKey`) under the fhEVM public key attached to the contract.
+  - Then, upload of `ciphFile` on IPFS,
      > Hence, controlling access to the secret content "file" is equivalent to controlling access to the "fileKey".
   - Finally, minting of the NFT associated to the `encryptedFileKey`.
     > The contract will do the access control to the "fileKey", thanks to the power of the fhEVM to privately decrypt the "encryptedFileKey" into  "fileKey", to a predetermined list of so-called Shared-with users (identified by their Ethereum addresses).